pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 }
 ```

-### Common reason for occurring this issue:
+### The common reason for occurring this issue:
-- Not following correct testing practice.
+- Not following correct testing practices.
-- Not releasing the static mock resource after completion of test.
+- Not releasing the static mock resource after completion of the test.
-- Not properly handling commonly shared resources in testing.
+- Not handling commonly shared resources in testing.

 ## **Conclusion**

-Based on my observation, people normally don't follow proper development practice.
-They either write production code before test code or don't give importance to testing and put less effort writing such test.
-I have witnessed such project, where the developer after 2 years of development of the project, hesitate to add new modification with the excuse that code is complex, and he doesn't have context to pick up the new changes to that project.
-This is a disaster for the project.
+Based on my observation, people generally don’t follow proper development practices.
+They either write production code before test code or don’t give importance to testing and put less effort into writing such tests.
+I have witnessed such a project, where the developer after a few years of development of the feature, hesitates to add new modifications with the excuse that code is complex, and he doesn’t have the context to add changes to that feature.
+It is a disaster for the project.

-It would be lot better if proper development practice is been followed in the project to minimize such impact.
-Practices such as Pair Programming, Mob Review, Test Driven Development, Code Review, Code Documentation are some of the good practices to follow to ensure high quality of code and less time to deploy new changes in the production.
+It would be a lot better if proper development practices were followed in the project to minimize such an impact.
+Practices such as Pair Programming, Mob Review, Test Driven Development, Code Review, and Code Documentation are some practices to ensure high-quality code and less time to deploy new changes in production.

 > You have something to share, go ahead and add in comments 😉 » Happy Learning!!
 {: .prompt-tip }